Average CTP Payout Amounts in Queensland (2026)

 Check out this whiplash injury recovery guide, created by the Motor Accident Insurance Commission (MAIC) and The University of Queensland, for more information on self-help pain reduction methods.

-Yes, a dependant can claim compensation for a deceased person, so long as they can prove that the other vehicle was at fault for the death.
+Yes, a dependant may claim compensation for a deceased person, so long as they can prove that the other vehicle was at fault for the death.

 Our locations